iromero25/basic-redux/README.md

 # basic-redux
 Simple React app using Redux for state management.
+Typescrypt is used as programming language.

-Why can this project be useful?
+**Why can this project be useful?**

 1. It implements a very simple use case of React state management using the Redux library.
 1. The app utilizes React's function components and relies on Typescript for code typing, therefore typescript configuration is required.